baobabsoluciones/mango-ui/docs/components/README.md

 ## KPI Chart Cards

 The `KPIChartCard` component is a Vue 3 component designed to be part of dashboards or tables.
 It displays a card with a KPI value with its accompanying chart.
-The component is highly customizable, allowing the usear to choose different charts, colors and styles.
+The component is highly customizable, allowing the usear to choose different charts, colors, sizes and styles.

 ### Props